Business Process Automation Examples for Small Businesses

 Key highlights

-• AI helps most when it summarizes, classifies, routes, drafts, or reviews information inside a structured workflow.
+- AI helps most when it summarizes, classifies, routes, drafts, or checks information inside a structured workflow for human review.

 What Business Process Automation Means in Practice